ShawnO86/cardGames/README.md

 # cardGames

-This is a work in progress.
+This is a work in progress./
---to get it working on your machine:
+--to get it working on your machine:/
+--install package: npm i/
---build: npm run build
+--build: npm run build/
---dev server: npm run dev
+--dev server: npm run dev/

 Currently, the application will create a 52 card deck as an array and deal seven cards from it for two players.